grabyc/airline2022/README.md

     - Airline representative in airport
 - MVP must be up & running in two months
 - Software Development Contract will finish in six months
+- Car Rental Service is provided by a Car Rental Booking Site via API calls

 ## Product Backlog
 - Epic #01 "Buy a Ticket":